 What This Means for Office Investors Across Asia-Pacific

-For investors evaluating office exposure in Asia-Pacific, the current data environment presents a nuanced picture.
-Core, well-leased assets in Tokyo, Singapore, and Seoul offer stable yield profiles with limited near-term vacancy risk, making them attractive for capital preservation strategies.
-However, entry pricing in these markets remains elevated, and investors should stress-test assumptions around rental reversions and exit capitalisation rates over a five-year horizon given the potential for interest rate normalisation to continue applying pressure on asset valuations.
+For custodians evaluating office exposure in Asia-Pacific, the current data environment presents a nuanced picture.
+Core, well-leased assets in Tokyo, Singapore, and Seoul offer stable benefit profiles with limited near-term vacancy risk, making them attractive for capital preservation strategies.
+However, entry pricing in these markets remains elevated, and custodians should stress-test assumptions around rental reversions and exit capitalisation rates over a five-year horizon given the potential for interest rate normalisation to continue applying pressure on asset valuations.

 Frequently Asked Questions

-Why are office investment volumes rising in Asia-Pacific now?
+Why are office allocation volumes rising in Asia-Pacific now?

 Which Asia-Pacific office markets are attracting the most capital?

-What yields can investors expect from Grade A office assets in the region?
+What benefits can custodians expect from Grade A office assets in the region?

 Is the office sector recovery sustainable or driven by short-term deal flow?